 “How dare you make a deal with the devil!”
 I could hear my ever-present critics saying.
 I liked the producer’s approach to the series though, and this was an opportunity that was too good to pass up.

 I said yes and the date was set.
 We would start filming in August and it would air in October.

 CCTV Comes to Xinjiang

 After plenty of back and forth, we agreed on an itinerary that would take us through the Flaming Mountains of Turpan and end at the picturesque sand dunes of Shanshan.

 It was a crew of only three gentlemen: Han Bin (the producer), Mr. Huang (cameraman) and some young guy who was the assistant.
 We only had two days to shoot a 5-10 minute documentary so time was tight.

 I don’t want to bore you with all the details.
 Instead, I’ll share with you a few fun trivia that made this such an interesting process:

-- CCTV used my drone footage: This particular CCTV crew didn’t have a drone at their disposal so when they saw that I had brought one, they jumped at the chance to use it.
+- CCTV used my drone footage: This particular CCTV crew didn’t have a drone at their disposal so when they saw that I had brought my drone to fly in China, they jumped at the chance to use it.
 There was only one problem: none of them knew how to fly a drone.
 The only option was to have me fly it and capture the footage.
 Any aerial shots you see in the final product were shot by me, including the ones in the desert and while we’re riding bikes.
 But wait – how can I fly a drone and ride a bike at the same time?!
 Well…

 - I used a body double: This makes me laugh.
 While filming the drone shots of all of us riding a bicycle, I gave the clothes I was wearing to another friend I bribed into coming with us on the trip to Turpan (I mean hey, he got a free trip out of the deal!).
 He would ride the bicycle wearing my clothes while I stayed back to fly the drone with the cameraman directing over my shoulder.